sunwaylive/run-cool/README.md

 The game also support simple local network functionality.
 Just modify the ServerIP.txt under the GameConfig folder.

-And the video is here.
+And the video is here:http://v.youku.com/v_show/id_XOTMwODA5NjI0.html

 In fact, it it just a toy project.